15 Volunteer Opportunities for Kids in Atlanta

 Special Equestrians of Georgia: Offering therapeutic horseback riding for individuals with special needs, this organization welcomes teens ages 14 and older to help with the horses and related tasks.

 Ronald McDonald House: Volunteers ages 9 and older, plus their parents, can prepare meals, bake sweet treats, or organize fun activity nights for families of sick kids who are staying at one of the Ronald McDonald Houses in Atlanta.
 On-site volunteer opportunities currently on hold, but look for off-site opportunities like building family kits or collecting pop tops.

 Children’s Healthcare of Atlanta: The hospital system offers multiple ways for families to support patients.
 These include Family Volunteer Days, open to all ages (application required).

 Little Helpers of Atlanta: Families can volunteer together at monthly service projects.
 Activities include food distribution, visiting the elderly, helping refugees and collecting items for the homeless.
-Find the schedule listed on the Facebook page.
+Find the schedule listed on their Facebook page.

 Pebble Tossers: Search an age-appropriate directory of free, current volunteer opportunities for kids.
 The site also includes suggestions for projects kids can do themselves.
 Also, kids can create a civic transcript to track good works.

 When you’re ready to make a difference, avoid disappointment by making sure to:

 - Check on age requirements for volunteers.
 They can’t make exceptions!